How to reduce sugar intake

 Reducing sugar intake

 When it comes to sugar, it’s not about cutting it out completely, it’s about making the healthier choice.
-“Eating a lot of foods high in added sugars, such as soft drinks, lollies, biscuits and cakes, can mean you’re missing out on essential nutrients from whole foods, says Dietitian and WW Program Developer, Nicole Stride.
+“Eating a lot of foods high in added sugars, such as soft drinks, lollies, biscuits and cakes, can mean you’re missing out on essential nutrients from whole foods, says WW dietitian Nicole Stride.
 In fact, Aussies now consume one-third of their kilojoule intake from ‘extra’ foods opposed to ones that are essential to health, such as fruit, vegies, dairy, wholegrains and protein.
 So, how do we get the balance back?

 Check for added sugar

 “Focus on reducing the amount of discretionary foods you eat and keep an eye out for added sugar in packaged products,” says Stride.
 “Check the ingredients list to see if a food contains sugar or a sugar alternative – such as honey, maltose, sucrose or glucose syrup – added to it.
 Ingredients are listed from largest to smallest by weight, so you can get an idea of how much added sugar is in a product by seeing where it’s listed on the pack.”

 “It’s important to remember that the total amount of sugar shown in the nutrition information panel combines both naturally occurring sugar, like lactose in milk, and added sugar,” says Stride.
 “Naturally occurring sugars are okay to consume and with recommendations focusing on limiting your ‘added’ sugar intake to 25 grams or 6 teaspoons a day.
 Be sure to check your nutrition labels carefully be sensible at looking at the total sugar content if you think the product may contain naturally occurring sugars and added sugars.”

 Try these smart swaps to help you reduce unnecessary added sugar in your diet.